Mentorship

 Global FC mentoring is different!

-• Opportunities to develop skills and assets represented on our Portrait of a GFC Member, and a sense of responsibility for the course of their own lives.
+• Opportunities to build essential life skills and character traits outlined in our Portrait of a GFC Member, fostering a sense of ownership over their future.

-• Guidance in key areas such as academic engagement, post-secondary planning, and relationships with friends and family.
+• Personalized guidance in key areas such as academics, career planning, and healthy relationships.

 “Global FC means so much to me.
 I have been given so many opportunities that I wouldn’t have had otherwise.
 Opportunities that will further my success as an individual.
 My role as a mentor has given me so much purpose in life.”
 (Merriam Haydaripoor, Global FC mentor)